khatiwadasaurav/Stepped-Line-Chart-Angular-d3/README.md

 # TimeGraphLog

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.
-This project helps understanding d3 and generating data from a set of Arrays and graph is generated using the time duration intervals.
+This project helps understanding d3 and generating data from a set of Arrays and graph is generated using the time duration intervals.This is an angular 6 module so you can start using it exporting the component.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.